morenopilaralejandro/soccer-secret/README.md

 ---

 ## Localization (Development Process)
-This project supports both English and Japanese languages.
-The Japanese character atlas is generated automatically using the Atlas Generator tool.
-It scans the text content from the project's String Tables and compiles a texture atlas containing only the necessary Japanese characters, optimizing performance and memory usage.
+This project uses the Unity Localization package and currently supports English and Japanese languages.
+For Japanese support, the Japanese character atlas is generated automatically using the Atlas Generator tool.
+The tool scans all text content from the project's String Tables and compiles a texture atlas that includes only the necessary Japanese characters.
+This process helps optimize both performance and memory usage.
 ![Screenshot](Assets/Screenshots/localization.png)

 ---